The APEX Equity Collective

 In order to stay plugged into the APEX Project before The Equity Collective teams launch, please do the following:

 - Sign up to join one of The Equity Collective’s teams.
-We’ll be in touch in April with next steps.
+We’ll be in touch with next steps.

 - Sign up to receive UnifiEd email updates.
 We are keeping up our work in your communities so stay tuned for local opportunities to engage.